Impact of BREXIT on biocides sector

 New instructions from ECHA in preparation for Brexit

-ECHA has published new instructions on how companies should prepare for a ‘no deal’ scenario ahead of the UK’s withdrawal on 30 March 2019.
+ECHA has published new instructions on how companies should prepare for a ‘no deal’ scenario ahead of the UK’s withdrawal on the Brexit date.

 Subject to further developments, ECHA will open a ‘Brexit window’ in REACH-IT from 12 to 29 March, 24:00 hours CET (11 p.m.
 UK time) to enable UK-based registrants to make the necessary changes and transfer their REACH registrations.